apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>persistentVolumeConfigMap references the configmap which contains a persistentVolume template.
-key must be &ldquo;persistentVolume&rdquo; and value is the &ldquo;PersistentVolume&rdquo; struct. support the following built-in Objects:
-- $(GENERATE_NAME): generate a specific format &ldquo;pvcName-pvcNamespace&rdquo;.
-if the PersistentVolumeClaim not exists and CreatePolicy is &ldquo;IfNotPresent&rdquo;, the controller will create it by this template. this is a mutually exclusive setting with &ldquo;storageClassName&rdquo;.</p>
+<p>persistentVolumeConfigMap references the configmap which contains a persistentVolume template.<br />key must be &ldquo;persistentVolume&rdquo; and value is the &ldquo;PersistentVolume&rdquo; struct.<br />support the following built-in Objects:<br />- $(GENERATE_NAME): generate a specific format &ldquo;pvcName-pvcNamespace&rdquo;.<br />if the PersistentVolumeClaim not exists and CreatePolicy is &ldquo;IfNotPresent&rdquo;, the controller<br />will create it by this template. this is a mutually exclusive setting with &ldquo;storageClassName&rdquo;.</p><br />
 </td>
 </tr>
 </tbody>